Student-Initiated Action Advising via Advice Novelty: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{eep} reinforcement learning (RL) has achieved outstanding feats in a wide range of domains including board games \cite{DBLP:journals/corr/abs-1712-01815}, complex video games \cite{alphastarblog}\cite{DBLP:journals/corr/abs-1912-06680} and robotics \cite{DBLP:journals/jmlr/LevineFDA16} in the recent years.
 In addition to its remarkable performance, deep RL's end-to-end structure and general applicability make it a desirable decision-making tool for many real-world problems.
-Nevertheless, such advantages come at the cost of long training times and large numbers of samples acquired through environment interactions, which are well-known drawbacks of deep RL\cite{DBLP:journals/corr/abs-1708-05866}.
+Nevertheless, such advantages come at the cost of long training times and large numbers of samples acquired through environment interactions, which are well-known drawbacks of deep RL \cite{DBLP:journals/corr/abs-1708-05866}.
 There is currently a significant amount of research effort focused on improving exploration techniques to make agents more proficient at discovering the environment mechanics and collecting samples that will yield high-reward strategies \cite{DBLP:journals/corr/abs-1908-02388}.
 Alternatively, in some situations, agents may also have access to legacy knowledge of some peers, be it humans or other agents.
-This presents a whole new set of opportunities to benefit from these in order to tackle the exploration challenges.
+This presents a whole new set of opportunities to tackle the exploration challenges by leveraging these.